JohnHiro84/projects/README.md

 # projects

-This project is from the React Codecademy course.
+This project is minesweeper from the React Codecademy course.